Dr. Tomi Wahlstrom Biography

 Dr. Brandon Spradley's Biography

-Spradley was a track and field sprinter at the University of Alabama, where he completed his master’s and bachelor’s degrees.
-He was a four-time NCAA regional qualifier and a two-time NCAA national qualifier in track and field running on nationally ranked relay teams in 2009 and 2010.
+Dr. Spradley was also a track and field sprinter at The University of Alabama, where he completed his master’s and bachelor’s degrees.
+He was a four-time NCAA regional qualifier and a two-time NCAA national qualifier in track and field running on nationally ranked relay teams.
+Dr. Spradley currently serves in various leadership capacities for successful non-profit and service-oriented organizations.
+He is a dedicated educator with a blend of expertise in teaching, leading, and serving.

 Dr. Sandra Geringer